rflsouza/WebView2BrowserMFC_MDI/README.md

 if you create a new document, you will see that the browser will delete the current ones and will create new ones, maintaining the views.

+In the example we have 2 classes to show the use of BrowserWindow using win32 and the class BrowserWindowEdge using CWnd of MFC